dellielo/Pharmap/README.md

 # Web app

-The web app is actually in building state
+The web app is not rady yet, it's just a preview

 ##  Server